Mari1yng/MM/testing.md

     - confirmed that there is no possbility of closing this modal using keyboard
   - Welcome modal:
     - confirmed that clicking close in this modal modal closes it allowing for the difficulty level to be picked

 - **Results:** all tested elements are interactive as planned .
-There are no elements on this page that are not responding as planned.
+There are no elements on this page that are not responding as planned
-- **Conclusion:** all tests that were run on interactivity were passed therefore page is interactive.
+- **Conclusion:** all tests that were run on interactivity were passed therefore page is interactive

-#### Interaction bugs/problems

-- **Game over modal** - clicking keyboard or modal backdrop was allowing for a game to be carried on even though time has run out and modal was still displayed.
-This was fixed by switching backdrop off in this modal as well as initializing modal without keyboard.
+#### Bugs - interaction

+Throughout the develompment process I came across several bugs related to responsiveness.

+1. Game over modal
+2. Win modal

 ### Tested game logic using using Chrome, Firefox and Opera(on mobile)